 A Submission achieves "initial_draft" state upon submission by a Submitter to the Metadata Register Sub Group.

-The Submission shall meet the Acceptance Criteria specified in Section Annex AAnnex A.
+The Submission shall meet the Acceptance Criteria specified in Section Annex A.

-NOTE: Submitters are encouraged to work with the chair of the Metadata Register Sub Group prior to initiating a Submission to ensure that it meets the Acceptance Criteria.
+Submitters are encouraged to work with the chair of the Metadata Register Sub Group prior to initiating a Submission to ensure that it meets the Acceptance Criteria.

 8.3 Initial_draft State